-We have audited the remuneration report included in pages 23 - 28 of the directors' report for the year ended 30 June 2010.
-The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with section 300A of the Corporations Act 2001.
-Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with Australian Auditing Standards.
+We have audited the Remuneration Report included in pages 17 to 20 of the Directors' Report for the year ended 30 June 2011.
+The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
+Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.